madaster/madaster.github.io/ch/en/database.md

 ### BUTTONS - between the blue lines
 **DATABASE**
-- Edit database properties; change the name of the database and set whether this database should be set as default in the upload process.
+- Edit database properties: change the name of the database and set whether this database should be set as default in the upload process.
-- Add material; add a new material to this database.
+- Add material: add a new material to this database.
-- Add product; add a new product to this database.
+- Add product: add a new product to this database.

 **USERS**
-- Add user; add a user or invite a new user.
+- Add user: add a user or invite a new user.
-- Add API token; Generate an API token to invite a system as a user.
+- Add API token: Generate an API token to invite a system as a user.

 **SHARED WITH**
-- Share; here this database can be shared with other accounts, folders and/or buildings.
+- Share: here this database can be shared with other accounts, folders and/or buildings.